Sherwin Williams Sea Salt is one of the best selling colors for home interiors right now.

 Many would consider Sea Salt a neutral, even though it is a true color.
 It is muted enough that you can use it in almost any room in your home, but still has enough color to give the room a little pop.

-SW Sea Salt is great for a room that you want to paint a color, but you don’t want to appear too intensely colored.
+SW Sea Salt is great for a room that you want to paint a color, but you don’t want the color to appear too intense.

 What Color is SW Sea Salt?